What is the Corporate Sustainability Reporting Directive (CSRD)?

 Companies falling under CSRD must disclose material ESG impacts, risks, and opportunities.
 Additionally, they need to reveal information about their upstream and downstream value chains concerning ESG aspects.

 CSRD is designed to align with existing reporting frameworks to avoid duplication and streamline reporting efforts.
 Companies may leverage these frameworks' guidelines while meeting CSRD requirements.
+The new ESRS have been modified to ensure even further interoperability with other standards.

 Penalties for non-compliance with CSRD may include fines or reputational damage.
 The specific consequences depend on individual EU member state regulations and enforcement mechanisms.